Livisssss/DeKaMILK_react/README.md

 ## Licença

-Este projeto é distribuído sob a licença [MIT].
+Este projeto é distribuído sob a licença MIT.

 ---